pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 ```

 This can work, but it's incredibly inefficient, a lot of boilerplate, and prone to mistakes.
 And
-this is doing work that SQL actually excels out.
+this is doing work that SQL actually excels at.
 In fact, the condition inside the `filter` looks
 suspiciously like a join constraint, which should give us a hint that what we are doing is not
 quite right.

-A better way to do this is to use the `@Selection` macro described above (<doc:QueryCookbook#Custom-selections>), along with a ``JSONRepresentation`` of the collection
+A better way to do this is to use the `@Selection` macro described above
+(<doc:QueryCookbook#Custom-selections>), along with a ``JSONRepresentation`` of the collection
 of reminders you want to load for each list:

 ```struct